realityexpander/How_to_program_from_ground_up/README.md

    - Back-to Object Oriented Programming Example (Kotlin):
    - ```Kotlin
-     class Page(  // <-- the "Page" class constructor, the "val" keyword means the variable is immutable. private val content: String
+     class Page(  // <-- the Page class constructor private val content: String  // <-- the "val" keyword means the variable is immutable and can only be assigned once.
      ) {
        fun view() {
           println("Page: $content")